37 more Tree Adopters Needed. Trees arive for Plant Day 11/8/25 9:00 AM Sign Up Now!

 (link to full article)

-Thank you to the neighbors who have stepped forward to launch Friends of Cleveland Park Our current board
+Thank you to the neighbors who have stepped forward to launch Friends of Cleveland Park.
+Our Board of Directors includes

 BRIAN BOTTORFF